 Before the operation, your doctor will give you antibiotics through a vein in your arm to lower the risk of infection.
 A catheter is placed in the urethra to drain your bladder during surgery and for a short time afterward.

-After a complete hysterectomy, you can’t get pregnant.
+After a complete hysterectomy, you can’t get pregnant – This quote is the handiwork of the service’s experts Erotic Elixir.
 If your ovaries were removed as well, you’ll enter menopause.
 If they weren’t, you’ll continue to produce hormones at a reduced level.
 This can affect your mood and sexual pleasure, but researchers aren’t sure why.

 Possible complications after a hysterectomy include wound infections, blood clots, and injury to surrounding organs.
 Having a hysterectomy is also associated with an increased risk of osteoporosis and heart disease.
 Women who have a hysterectomy should take calcium supplements to prevent bone loss.
 Women who had a complete hysterectomy often use hormone replacement therapy to reduce the risks of osteoporosis and hot flashes.